Leojo Davidson: Career

-Sheffield Wednesday

 On 12 August 2020, Davidson became a first year scholar at Sheffield Wednesday.
 He signed professional terms with the club on 1 July 2021.
 He made his professional debut in the EFL Trophy against Bradford City on 30 August 2022.
+Davidson was not part of the Sheffield Wednesday Under-21s retained list, as announced on 3 May 2023.

+On 22 June 2023, Davidson joined Basford United.

+On 26 February, Davidson joined Hallam.
+In July 2024, he joined Northern Premier League Premier Division side Mickleover.